AKSW/docs.ontowiki.net/ontowiki/Install-Ontowiki.md

 * Clone the repository into your web folder (e.g. `/var/www/ontowiki`)
   * `git clone https://github.com/AKSW/OntoWiki.git`
 * Run `make install` to download Erfurt, RDFAuthor, Zend and more

+#### Github installation for Windows

+Compiling the source code in windows can be rather tricky.
+You need to fullfill the requirements below, and the commands should be in your Path.
+If you can't get `make` to run (the commands are mostly not windows combatible right now anyway), you can get by with only php and git, downloading the composer.phar manually from [here](https://getcomposer.org/download/). afterwards you run `composer install` and composer should install everything you need to run OntoWiki on Virtuoso/MySQL.

 ### Installation via composer